apache/systemds-website/download.md

 {{ site.data.project.name }} is released as a source artifact.

-Binary artifacts (including the ones available in maven) are made available for your convenience.
+Binary artifacts (including the ones available in Maven) are made available for your convenience.

 You will be prompted for a mirror - if the file is not found on yours, please be patient, as it may take 24 hours to reach all mirrors.